alcantarar/ASB_Tutorial/README.md

 ### Windows
 To download Git and use the Bash application, go to [this website](https://git-scm.com/download/win) and click the link associated with your version of Windows.

+*Note: There are many configuration options available during the setup wizard.
+The recommended settings will suffice for this tutorial.*

 ### Mac
 With Mac (10.9 and above), you can install Git directly by running the command in terminal
 	git --version